JulianVidal/AGDA_HTML/reports/index.md

 agda --profile=modules ./AllModulesIndex.lagda

 # 10 - Pre-Meetin Report
-Ran disscussed strategy, removing level by level and finding the modules that have disjoint leafs.
-There was a negligeble improvement, it didn't speed up compilation.
+Ran discussed strategy, removing level by level and finding the modules that have disjoint leafs.
+There was a negligible improvement, it didn't speed up compilation.
 Took 8m 55s instead to normal compilation 8m 58s.

 I have created a way to automatically test the compilation strategies and so